nycbeardo/myeleventyblog/posts/2021/Lets-Just-Call-This-How-to-make-a-Cube.md

 </p>
 <script async src="https://cpwebassets.codepen.io/assets/embed/ei.js"></script>

 This is just a cube but as you can see theres more to it.
-Digging deeper into my new obession with CSS Art, I decided to try not only building various shapes and patterns but also taking the time to add animations and transitions to them without the use of JavaScript (for now).
+Digging deeper into my new obsession with CSS Art, I decided to try building various shapes and patterns while also taking the time to learn more about adding animations and transitions to them without the use of JavaScript (for now).

 I had two main goals to make this work: